-Are you suffering with vision problems related to keratoconus?
-Are you seeking some expert ophthalmic eye care for this problem?
-If so the keratoconus specialists at Coastal Vision Medical can possibly help.
+Are you suffering from vision problems related to keratoconus?
+Are you seeking expert ophthalmic eye care for this problem?
+If so the keratoconus specialists at Coastal Vision Medical Group Medical can possibly help.
 Feel free to read some of our information regarding keratoconus and keratoconus treatment options below.

 The cornea is the window and outer surface of the eye.
 When you are interpreting an image light travels through the cornea past the lens to the retina and then the brain to form a visual image.
 The normal corneal surface is smooth and aspheric and flattens towards the edges.
 Light rays passing through it moves in an undistorted manner to the retina to project a clear image to the brain.
 This is the typical normal working cornea.

 Keratoconus is a very slow progressive eye condition that affects the cornea.
 The normally round, dome-shaped cornea weakens and thins, causing a cone-like bulge to develop.
 The regular curvature of the cornea becomes irregular, resulting in increasing nearsightedness (myopia) and astigmatism that have to be corrected with special glasses or contact lenses.
 Since the cornea is responsible for refracting most of the light coming into the eye, corneal abnormalities can result in significant visual impairment, making simple tasks like driving or reading books is more challenging.